NNSSA/GALLUMI_public/README.md

 This GitHub page contains 1) the GALLUMI likelihood code, 2) scripts to generate mock data, and 3) script to create plots.

-## Coming up

-- A detailed manual and an automated script to move files
-- A single likelihood file to run all simulations with
-- Turn-over term in the luminosity function to account for inefficient galaxy formation in low-mass halos
-- Option to use different window functions

 ## Basic Usage of GALLUMI

 - Download the [MontePython] MCMC sampler.